bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 where I&apos;m showing the total size 100% width here.
 Then I&apos;m pulling this standard box model and I&apos;m shrinking it so you can see what happens.
 And then I have my border box model.
 So I just have three boxes here in style.
 So I have box1, box2, box3.
+Real complicated CSS.</p>

+<p>So
-Real complicated CSS.
-So box1, straightforward, background color making it gray.
+box1, straightforward, background color making it gray.
 We saw this box last week, padding 30 pixels.
 So I&apos;m putting the space around each of my text, 30 pixels.
 Obviously this width is going to be the content